mxlllmr/Delfi-PQ_integration_testing/README.md

 ```
 <img src="https://user-images.githubusercontent.com/51790860/59848818-627fca00-9366-11e9-8a36-2e139a51f9ab.jpg"/>

-The user is asked again to choose the Arduino port
+The user is asked again to choose the Arduino port.
 ```
 Insert the arduino port (0,1,2,...):
 ```